ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 ### BECOMING RESIDENTS

 If a team finds a stadium they like, they might petition the owners to take them on as a resident team.
-The benefitts are obvious: a big billboard out front with their name on it, an inflaated sense of self-importance, and most importantly, the ability to use the stadium's quirks to their advantage.
+The benefits are obvious: a big billboard out front with their name on it, an inflated sense of self-importance, and most importantly, the ability to use the stadium's quirks to their advantage.

 In league play, any team can attempt to strike a residency deal with the owners of a stadium they have just played in, as long as it has a special Attribute and if another team in the league doesn't already have a residency deal there.
 At the end of Step 1 of the post-game sequence, a coach that wishes to strike a residency deal should roll a D6 on the table below, applying the following modifiers: